RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/MakeBundleMover.md

 - "daa_beta_strand": A beta-strand formed by D-amino acids, mirroring that formed by L-amino acids.
 Phi=135.0, psi=-135.0, and omega=180.0.<br/>
 - "14_helix": A left-handed helix formed by beta-amino acids.
 Phi=-139.9, theta=59.5, psi=-138.7, and omega=180.0.<br/>

 <b>omega1</b>:  The minor helix turn per residue.
-This is usually set with a Crick parameters file, but this option overrides whatever value is read in from the file.<br/>
+This is usually set with a Crick parameters file, but this option overrides whatever value is read in from the file.  <b>Not recommended</b>.
+Most users should simply read omega1 from a Crick parameters file.<br/>
 <b>delta_omega1</b>:  An offset value for <b>omega1</b>.
 This rotates the generated helix about the minor helix axis ("rolling" the helix).<br/>
 <b>z1</b>:  The minor helix rise per residue.
-This is usually set with a Crick parameters file, but this option overrides whatever value is read in from the file.<br/>
+This is usually set with a Crick parameters file, but this option overrides whatever value is read in from the file.  <b>Not recommended</b>.
+Most users should simply read omega1 from a Crick parameters file.<br/>
 <b>delta_t</b>:  Shifts the registry of the helix.
 (This value is the number of amino acid residues by which the helix should be shifted.)
 Mainchain atoms are shifted along a path shaped like a helix of helices.<br/>
 <b>z1_offset</b>:  Shifts the helix along the minor helix axis.
 (The distance is measured in Angstroms along the <i>major helix axis</i>).
 Mainchain atoms are shifted along a path shaped like a helix.
 Inverted helices are shifted in the opposite direction.<br/>
 <b>z0_offset</b>:  Shifts the helix along the major helix axis.
 (The distance is measured in Angstroms).
 Mainchain atoms are shifted along a path shaped like a straight line.
 Inverted helices are shifted in the opposite direction.<br/>